- Expanding access to behavioral health services for patients of primary care centers.

 HFP provides a variety of support services to PICN members who want to implement integrated care, including:

-- Training for behavioral health consultants
+• Training and ongoing professional development for behavioral health consultants

-- Oversee a community of practice to ensure ongoing skill building and peer support
+• Oversee a community of practice to ensure ongoing skill building and peer support

-- Advocate to secure regulatory and payment policies to support sustainability
+• Advocate to secure regulatory and payment policies to support sustainability

 For More Information Contact: